 Why Google Trends is one of the best product research & eCommerce tools

+But first, it's worth understanding the advantages of using Google Trends as opposed to other tools.
 (If you aren't familiar with Google Trends, get up-to-speed before jumping into this guide.)

 Advantages of Google Trends for eCommerce